fabiocaccamo/django-redirects/README.md

 - Custom redirect type: `301`, `302`, `303`, `307`, `308`.
 - Custom redirect match condition: `EXACT`, `PREFIX` or `REGEX`.
 - Regex support, match and replace groups using group reference: `$1`, `$2`, `$3`, ...
-- Hits counter to check requests handled by each redirect.
+- Counter to monitor requests count handled by each redirect.
 - Admin integration with list filters and the possibility to test the redirect.

 ## Installation